maet3608/nuts-flow/docs/html/_sources/tutorial/custom_nuts.rst.txt

               if x > self.threshold:
                   yield x

-Decorators and wrappers are shortcuts to create nut classes and the preferred method to implement custom nuts.
+However, decorators and wrappers are shortcuts to create nut classes and the preferred method to implement custom nuts.